jlipps/sausage/README.md

 }
 ```

-If you haven't already got Composer installed, get it thusly:
+If you haven't already got Composer installed, get it thusly (for *nix/Mac):

     curl -s http://getcomposer.org/installer | php